mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 This is the maximum age in days a file can reach before triggering rotation.
 The default value is 0, indicating no limit on the age.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-----------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FileMaxAgeDays": 0`` with numerical input. |